The Home Of ‘Real Housewives Of Orange County’ Star Shannon Beador Has Sold Amid David Beador Divorce

 The Southern California home that Shannon Beador and David Beador were renting during filming on The Real Housewives of Orange County Season 12 has sold.

-According to a new report, the now-ex-couple’s “house of horrors” in Corona Del Mar was sold several months before they announced their separation.
+According to a new report, the now ex-couple’s “house of horrors” in Corona Del Mar was sold several months before they announced their separation.

 On November 14, Radar Online shared details of the Orange County home, revealing that Shannon Beador moved into her former residence with David and their kids, 16-year-old daughter Sophia and 13-year-old twins Stella and Adeline, in 2016.
-The outlet also mentioned that the 1.6 acre home overlooked the picturesque Newport Harbor.
+The outlet also mentioned that the 1.6-acre home overlooked picturesque Newport Harbor.

 During their stay at the home, Shannon Beador and her estranged husband were charged nearly $100,000 per month in rent and when the home sold, it was purchased for a whopping $20 million.